 A logo serves as the foundational element of your visual identity.
 It appears everywhere your brand exists—websites, products, packaging, marketing materials, and digital applications.
-This ubiquity means logo design affects every customer touchpoint, making it one of the most consequential design decisions businesses make.
+This ubiquity means logo design affects every customer touchpoint, making it one of the most consequential design decisions startups make.

 The best logo design studios approach this work as strategic problem-solving rather than purely aesthetic exercise.
 They understand that effective logos communicate brand positioning, create recognition, function across diverse applications, and remain relevant as companies evolve.
 These studios combine strategic thinking with exceptional craft to create marks that work as hard as they look good.